 With the Sustainability Report on the 2018 financial year we are publishing annual information on social, environmental and governance topics within the Group for the eighth consecutive time.
 Our Sustainability Report was drawn up in accordance with the standards of the Global Reporting Initiative (GRI) as well as the Financial Services Sector Disclosures.

-This report has been compiled in conformity with the GRI Standards: Core option.
+This report has been prepared in accordance with the GRI Standards: Core option.
 The report has not been externally audited.

 With a view to satisfying the information requirements of our stakeholders and the rating agencies as comprehensively as possible, we are providing additional information above and beyond this framework.
 The reporting period is from 1 January to 31 December 2018.
 Significant developments in 2019 have been included up until the editorial deadline in October 2019.
 Unless otherwise indicated, the particulars refer to the entire Group.
 Our last Sustainability Report was published in September 2018.
 Further information on the topic of sustainability is published in the course of the year on our website and as a regular part of the Group Annual Report.